By Yvette Tan

 Religious needs aside, chevon has also been proven to be a healthy alternative to other kinds of meat.
 “Yung goat meat, naprove na mababa ang cholesterol,” he explains.

-Personally, Nadaya enjoys eating beef and chevon dishes.
+Personally, Ladaya enjoys eating beef and chevon dishes.
 “Mahilig.
 Steak sa beef.
 Caldereta naman sa goat.
 Kaya nga dito ako nag-venture.”

 Someone once said that if you choose a job you love, you’ll never have to work a day in your life.
-This seems to be the case with Rolly Nadaya.
+This seems to be the case with Rolly Ladaya.